Marcus Silcock

 Saint Sweat

 “The soul delights in the body.
 When we arrived, we discovered we had never left.
 When we departed, we discovered we had already arrived.
-The soul needs a sweaty handjob.
-Pretty souls in sweaty flavours.
-Perky souls in sweaty colours.”
-Read more
+The soul needs a sweaty handjob.… Read more.

 -